Applying for your student loan

 SFE regulations state that you must be abroad in person to be eligible for the abroad rate of loan and an early payment.
 If you are studying at the host institution remotely from the UK, you will receive the UK rate of loan and your payment dates will be the same as University of Leeds term dates.

 Study abroad loan instalments

-If you are going to Japan, China, Russia, or other countries where you need to show you have funds for the year to get a Visa, we will request that your total loan is released in 1 instalment.
+- If you are going to China, Hong Kong, Japan, Korea, Russia, or Taiwan, we will request that your total loan is released in 1 instalment.

-If you suspend or withdraw from your course once you have received a maintenance payment, you will be required to repay a portion of the funding immediately.
-If you have received 50% or 100% of the loan at the start of the course, you should be aware that you may need to repay most of this depending on when you cease to be a registered student.
-For more information see Changes in Circumstances.
+If you suspend or withdraw from your course once you have received a maintenance payment, you may be in overpayment and this amount will be deducted from your next year's funding.
+If you have received 50% or 100% of the loan at the start of the course, you should be aware that this could result in a substantial reduction of your future funding depending on when you cease to be a registered student.
+For more information see changes in circumstances.

 Work placement abroad early starter

 SFE will schedule an early release of the first instalment of your loan.
 The payment date will be 5 weeks before the first day of term at University of Leeds.
 If your placement abroad starts more than 5 weeks before the University’s first day of term and you would like your funding to be released to coincide with your first day on work placement, you can email Funding at Placementfirstname.lastname@example.org with the following details and we will request this: